Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so the description must compensate.
-However, it only mentions 'by UUID' without clarifying which parameter (window_uuid) is the identifier, and does not explain the optional org_uuid parameter or its default null value.
-This fails to add meaningful semantics beyond the schema structure.
+Schema coverage is 0%, so description must compensate.
+It explains window_uuid implicitly as the identifier, but does not explain the optional org_uuid parameter (its purpose, when to use, etc.).
+Minimal added meaning beyond what the schema provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.